 - Coping with cancer emotionally

 - Anemia (low levels of red blood cells, the iron-containing cells that carry vital oxygen from the lungs to the muscles and other tissues in the body)

 Keep a side effect journal.
 If you experience any treatment side effects, starting a health care journal can help.
-Having a health care journal or notebook will allow you to keep all of your health information in one place.
+A health care journal or notebook helps you to keep all your health information in one place.
 If you are experiencing fatigue, it may be helpful to write down the following in your journal or notebook:

 - When you experience fatigue

 - Your diet